genghishack/BasicPluginArchitecture/README.md

 # MapApp FrontEnd

-This is a template repo for map-based projects.
+This is a basic plugin architecture for websites.

-initially copied from the "bluezone" project and meant to be extended for other efforts.
+It includes login/logout, user profile, forgot password, user security and an admin user management interface.

+Uses AWS Cognito user pools.